 Listen: Chris Witts presents Morning Devotions

 The Bible has quite a lot to say on that topic.
-Luke 18:27 says “God can do what man can’t do”.
+Luke 18:27 says, “God can do what man can’t do”.
 He specialises in things thought impossible.
-But today I want to turn this topic on its head by saying that He often takes small things and changes them into big things in a remarkable way.
+But now I want to turn this topic on its head by saying that He often takes small things and changes them into big things in a remarkable way.

 In fact God seems to take pleasure in using small things in this way.
 Mark Adams from Redlands Baptist Church puts it this way:

 - He chose two childless senior adults to be the source from whom an entire nation would spring.